-Specification Pre-requisite Dell Compellent Storage The management IP address is configured for the Storage Array.
-Array All storage array members are added to the group.
-Virtual ports must be enabled on Dell Compellent.
+Specification Pre-requisite

 Follow Dell Compellent best-practices for storage configuration.

 Storage Centers needs to be added to the Enterprise Manager before initiating the Element Manager discovery in ASM.

 Fault Domain and IP Address configuration of iSCSI controllers needs to be done before discovery Element Manager in ASM.

 Discovery of EM needs to be done with same credentials which are used for add storage center in Element Manager.

 Enable SNMP on Dell Compellent to enable ASM to monitor the device.

+For more information on creating alias, see Brocade for Dell Compellent section in this topic.

-Dell Compellent iSCSI on Enable LLDP and its corresponding attributes.
-MXL with Hyper V DCB (with no PFC option) on the participating interfaces (Server Facing and Port-Channel Members).
+Dell Compellent iSCSI on MXL Enable LLDP and its corresponding attributes.

+with Hyper V DCB (with no PFC option) on the participating interfaces (Server Facing and Port-Channel Members).
 Since DCB is globally enabled, the PFC should be turned off individually in those interfaces.

-Link Level Flow control (LLFC) must be Rx ON and Tx OFF on the respective interfaces. • MTU must be set to 12000 on respective interfaces.
-Sample server facing interface configuration FTOSA1#show running-config interface tengigabitethernet 0/15 interface TenGigabitEthernet 0/15 no ip address mtu 12000 portmode hybrid switchport flowcontrol rx on tx off spanning-tree 0 portfast spanning-tree pvst edge-port dcb-map DCB_MAP_PFC_OFF protocol lldp advertise management-tlv management-address system-name dcbx port-role auto-downstream no shutdown interface TenGigabitEthernet 0/41 no ip address mtu 12000 dcb-map DCB_MAP_PFC_OFF port-channel-protocol LACP port-channel 1 mode active protocol lldp advertise management-tlv management-address system-name no advertise dcbx-tlv ets-reco dcbx port-role auto-upstream no shutdown
+• Link Level Flow control (LLFC) must be Rx ON and Tx OFF on the respective interfaces.

+MTU must be set to 9216 on respective interfaces.

+Sample server facing interface configuration

+FTOSA1#show running-config interface tengigabitethernet 0/15

+!

+interface TenGigabitEthernet 0/15

+no ip address

+mtu 9216

+portmode hybrid

+switchport

+flowcontrol rx on tx off

+spanning-tree 0 portfast

+spanning-tree pvst edge-port

+dcb-map DCB_MAP_PFC_OFF

+!

+protocol lldp

+advertise management-tlv management-address system-name

+dcbx port-role auto-downstream

+no shutdown

 Sample port-channel member interface configuration

-FTOSA1#show running-config interface tengigabitethernet 0/
+FTOSA1#show running-config interface tengigabitethernet 0/41

+!

+Specification Pre-requisite

+interface TenGigabitEthernet 0/41

+no ip address

+mtu 9216

+dcb-map DCB_MAP_PFC_OFF

+!

+port-channel-protocol LACP

+port-channel 1 mode active

+!

+protocol lldp

+' ' advertise management-tlv management-address system-name

+no advertise dcbx-tlv ets-reco

+dcbx port-role auto-upstream

+no shutdown

 FTOSA1#

+FTOSAI#
-VMware vCenter 5.1, 5.5 or 6.0

-- VMware vCenter 5.1, 5.5 or 6.0 is configured and accessible through the management and hypervisor management network. - Appropriate licenses are deployed on the VMware vCenter.
+VMware vCenter 5.1, 5.5 or 6.0 VMware vCenter 5.1, 5.5 or 6.0 is configured and accessible through the management and hypervisor management network.

+Appropriate licenses are deployed on the VMware vCenter.
-System Center Virtual Machine Manager (SCVMM)

-• See System Center Virtual Machine Manager (SCVMM) Prerequisites.
+System Center Virtual Machine Manager (SCVMM) • See System Center Virtual Machine Manager (SCVMM) Prerequisites.

-PXE Setup

-• Either use Active System Manager as the PXE responder by configuring through ASM user interface, by Getting Started page or follow instructions in Configuring ASM Virtual Appliance as PXE Responder.
+OS Installation Either use Active System Manager as the PXE responder by configuring through ASM user interface, by Getting Started page or follow instructions in Configuring ASM Virtual Appliance as PXE Responder.

-Dell PowerEdge M1000e chassis

-- Server facing ports must be in hybrid mode. - Server facing ports must be in switchport mode.

-NOTE: Prior to deployment of M1000e server, you need to disable FlexAddress every server in the chassis.
+Dell PowerEdge M1000e chassis NOTE: Prior to deployment of M1000e server, you need to disable FlexAddress every server in the chassis.

 To disable FlexAddress, follow the path: CMC > Server Overview > Setup > FlexAddress.

 You need to turn off server to disable FlexAddress.
-Ideally this should be done prior discovering the server.
+This should be done prior discovering the server.

 This setting applies to the chassis and the servers in the chassis, not to the IOM switches such as MXL or IOA.

-• Server facing ports must be configured for spanning tree portfast.

-Dell PowerEdge FX2 chassis

-- Server facing ports must be in hybrid mode. - Server facing ports must be in switchport mode.

-NOTE: Prior to deployment of FX2 server, you need to disable FlexAddress every server in the chassis.
+Dell PowerEdge FX2 chassis NOTE: Prior to deployment of FX2 server, you need to disable FlexAddress every server in the chassis.

-To disable FlexAddress, follow the path: CMC > Server Overview > Setup > FlexAddress.
+To disable FlexAddress, follow the path: CMC > Server Overview > Setup > FlexAddress .

 You need to turn off server to disable FlexAddress.
-Ideally this should be done prior discovering the server.
+This should be done prior discovering the server.

 This setting applies to the chassis and the servers in the chassis, not to the IOM switches such as MXL or IOA.

-• Server facing ports must be configured for spanning tree portfast.
+Specification Pre-requisite EMC storage VNX alias must be created in the Brocade switches.
+For more information on creating alias, see Brocade for EMC VNX section in this topic.
+NOTE: Select the Thin LUN option only to create thin volumes.